Phone: 304-523-7434

 Is my agency eligible to apply for funds?

-Eligible recipients include local member governments located within KYOVA’s planning area.
-The map below depicts KYOVA’s planning area which includes Cabell and Wayne counties, West Virginia; Boyd and Greenup counties, Kentucky; and the urbanized area of Lawrence County, Ohio.
-Local transit agencies and/or providers of transportation are eligible for the FTA Section 5310 Program but must be included in the Coordinated Public Transportation Plan.
-If your agency is not listed in the Coordinated Plan, please contact the KYOVA office for more information and to establish eligibility.
-Interested nonprofit entities, school districts, and other nongovernmental agencies ordinarily are not eligible but can partner with a local public agency.
-Should this be the case, please contact the KYOVA Office for eligibility options.
-Transportation planning and project approval within Putnam County, WV is the responsibility of the Regional Intergovernmental Council (RIC) located in Charleston, WV.
-Please contact RIC at 304-744-4258 for transportation funding questions if you have a project located Putnam County, WV.
+Eligible recipients include local member governments and providers of transportation that are located within KYOVA’s planning area.
+The map below depicts KYOVA’s planning area which includes Cabell and Wayne counties, West Virginia; Boyd and Greenup counties, Kentucky; and the urbanized portion of Lawrence County, Ohio.
+Agencies eligible for the Federal Transit Administration (FTA) Section 5310 Program must be included in KYOVA’s Coordinated Public Transit Human Services Plan (Coordinated Plan).
+If your agency is not listed in the Coordinated Plan, please contact KYOVA Staff for more information and to establish eligibility.
+Interested nonprofit entities, and other nongovernmental agencies ordinarily are not eligible but can partner with a local public agency.
+With the new BIL, school districts, local education agencies, or schools are now considered eligible entities for TA Set-Aside funds.

 KYOVA Planning Boundary for the Huntington, WV-KY-OH TMA KYOVA Boundary Map